 - Is this how I want to keep feeling in life?

-A moment of questioning gives us an opportunity to discover why we want control in the first place.
+A moment of questioning allows us to discover why we want control in the first place.

 (& exposing my odd affection for gophers)